Car Sputters When Accelerating + Check Engine Light

 What It Feels Like in Real Life

-Drivers describe acceleration sputtering in different ways, which is why it often gets confused with hesitation, jerking, or a misfire.
+Drivers describe sputtering in different ways, which is why it often gets confused with hesitation, jerking, or a misfire.
+But the key difference is that the car does respond — it just cannot stay smooth while accelerating.

-- Choppy pulling when you press the gas: the car starts accelerating, then briefly loses smoothness, then pulls again.
+- Choppy pulling when you press the gas: the car starts accelerating, then briefly loses smoothness before continuing to pull.

-In more serious cases, sputtering during acceleration may not stay mild.
-It can turn into major power loss, strong misfiring, or even stalling while driving.
-If that has started happening, see: Car Stalls While Driving →
+If the problem gets worse, sputtering during acceleration may not stay mild.
+It can turn into strong misfiring or even stalling while driving.

 What to Check First